 This course is designed to help a student increase his/her knowledge concerning medication calculations in the clinical setting and would be very useful for anyone responsible for the administration of pharmaceutical agents.
 Upon completion of the course, the student will be able to safely and accurately calculate the correct dosage for a wide range of medications.
 This course is taught by a healthcare professional that has clinical practice with calculating dosages and administering a wide range of medications.
 This course does not fulfill a math requirement at the college.

 This class will primarily be taught in the online format with some offerings at one or more of the many Cowley locations.
 Instructors will have both an academic and clinical knowledge of pharmacology.

 Many think, simply because a class is offered online, that it will be easier and will not require much work.
 This thought is somewhat inaccurate and we want all to know about the online learning environment.

 This challenging class will have reading assignments from a standard textbook.
 Students are then expected to enter the online class environment (at least five times each week) to actively participate in instructor-guided discussion, complete homework, quizzes, short papers, and examinations.
 This format provides an opportunity for discussion, instructor clarification of the reading (as needed) and a Socratic dialogue between all in the course.

 There is no requirement for students to meet at the college if it is taught online.

-The platform used by Cowley College for online classes is Angel.
-It is strongly advised that you complete the orientation for the class and become very familiar with Angel before the class formally begins.
+The platform used by Cowley College for online classes is Blackboard.
+It is strongly advised that you complete the orientation for the class and become very familiar with Blackboard before the class formally begins.